MicrosoftDocs/customer-voice/cv-docs/send-survey-email.md

 - **Email address**: Email address of the recipient.
 - **First name**: First name of the recipient.
 - **Last name**: Last name of the recipient.
 - **locale**: Language in which the survey needs to be displayed.
-When the survey is opened by clicking its link, it is displayed in the language specified in the locale column.
-This does not change the language of the first question of survey embedded in the email.
+When the survey is opened by clicking its link, it's displayed in the language specified in the locale column.
+This doesn't change the language of the first question of survey embedded in the email.
 - **RegardingID**: ID of the entity record (GUID) to associate with the survey invitation and response.
 - **RegardingEntityName**: Logical name of the entity to associate with the survey invitation and response.